 This build is perfect in endgame scenarios where there isn’t a boss to defeat, allowing you to run mini-boss-killing weapons such as a Fusion Rifle and a Machine Gun or even options such as Ergo Sum to build your Transcendence bar further.

-• Fragments: Spark of Resistance, Spark of Feedback, and Spark of Shock.
+- Fragments: Spark of Resistance, Spark of Shock, Spark of Amplitude, Spark of Frequency, and Spark of Ions.

-• Arms: x2 Heavy Handed and Impact Induction.
+- Arms: 2x Heavy Handed and Melee Font.

 Gameplay Loop